tiangolo/full-stack/docker-swarm-cluster-deploy.md

     google/cadvisor:latest
 ```

-You will be able to access the web UI at `https://cadvisor.<your domain>`.
+You will be able to securely access the web UI at `https://cadvisor.<your domain>` using the created username and password.

 ## GitLab Runner in Docker